 - S. 2379 (96th): Export Trading Company Act of 1980

-From Nov 1970 to Dec 1980, Stevenson missed 579 of 5,626 roll call votes, which is 10.3%.
-This is worse than the median of 8.8% among the lifetime records of senators serving in Dec 1980.
+From Nov 1970 to Dec 1980, Stevenson missed 611 of 5,683 roll call votes, which is 10.8%.
+This is on par with the median of 9.2% among the lifetime records of senators serving in Dec 1980.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000